MarcinWisz-13/StacjaBenzynowa/README.md

 FROM transactionDocuments as td
 INNER JOIN fuelingHistory as fh ON td.idFueling = fh.idFueling
 INNER JOIN pumpGuns as pg ON fh.idPumpGun = pg.idPumpGun
-INNER JOIN docNumeration as dn ON td.idDocNumeration = dn.id
+INNER JOIN docNumeration as dn ON td.docType = dn.id
 INNER JOIN contractors as c ON td.idContractorNIP= c.idContractorNIP INNER JOIN p ON fh.idFueling = p.idFueling
 WHERE td.docType = 2